Fashion Marketing BA(Hons)

 Themes in Culture

-Exploring the industry in greater detail, you’ll focus on trend prediction and brand development.
-You’ll develop your understanding of strategic marketing and international business practice, while working on a range of assignments set by industry partners and academic staff.
+Exploring the industry in greater detail, you'll focus on trend prediction and brand development.
+You'll enhance your understanding of strategic marketing and international business practice, while working on a range of assignments set by industry partners and academic staff.
 You'll also be supported with careers advice, working towards securing internships and third-year placements

 Fashion Buying & Merchandising